michaellaszlo/cursor-maintenance/README.md

 ## Extended demos

-I have also made a more elaborate page demonstrating the meta, retrospective, and layer approaches.
-The retrospective and layer demos can be configured with a formatting function of your choice.
-The layer demo allows you to specify the layers.
+I have made a more elaborate page demonstrating the meta, retrospective, and layer approaches.
+The retrospective and layer demos allow you to specify any formatting function.
+The layer demo also allows you to define the layers.

 [![Interactive implementation of several cursor-maintenance approaches](https://github.com/michaellaszlo/maintaining-cursor-position/blob/master/screenshots/extended_demo.png)](http://michaellaszlo.com/maintaining-cursor-position/extended-demo/)